gshipley/summitlab14/Chapters/11-Creating_PHP_applications.md

 ##**Create a new application**

 It is very easy to create an OpenShift Enterprise application using *rhc*.
-The command to create an application is *rhc app create* and it requires two mandatory arguments:
+The command to create an application is *rhc app create*, and it requires two mandatory arguments:

 * **Application Name** : The name of the application.
 The application name can only contain alpha-numeric characters and at max contain only 32 characters.